Fanny Cochrane Smith: Early life

-Fanny Cochrane's mother Tanganutura and a man named Nicremeric or Nicermenic, sometimes reported as her father, were two of the Tasmanian Aboriginals settled on Flinders Island in the 1830s by George Augustus Robinson; according to Norman Tindale her father was Cottrel Cochrane, of European descent, and Nicremeric was her stepfather.
+Fanny Cochrane's mother Tanganutara and a man named Nicremeric (or Nikaminik/Nicermenic), sometimes reported as her father, were two of the Aboriginal Tasmanian people settled on Flinders Island in the 1830s by George Augustus Robinson.
+According to Norman Tindale, her legal father was Cottrel Cochrane, due to his European descent, and Nicremeric was her stepfather.
 She was born at Settlement Point (or Wybalenna, meaning Black Man's House) on Flinders Island.
-No indigenous name is known; Robinson gave European names to all the Indigenous Tasmanians who arrived at the island as part of his attempt to suppress their culture.
+It is not known whether she was given an Aboriginal name by her parents; Robinson renamed all the Indigenous Tasmanian people who arrived at the island, choosing only European names as part of his attempt to suppress their culture.

 From the age of five to eight she lived in the home of Robert Clark, the Wybalenna preacher, and was then sent to the orphan school in Hobart to learn domestic service skills, after which she returned to Wybalenna.
 She served as Clark's servant until the station closed in 1847.
 In 1847 her parents, along with the survivors of Wybalenna, were removed to Oyster Cove.
-There is no evidence that Nicermenic was her father or that he was on Flinders Island in the 1830s.
-In June 1834, the year of Fanny's birth on Flinders Island, he was reported to Robinson as being involved in stealing a boat on the Leven River on the NW Coast with Probelatter.

 Family

 In 1854, Fanny married William Smith, an English sawyer and ex-convict, and between 1855 and 1880 they had 11 children.

 Following her marriage, Fanny and her husband ran a boarding-house in Hobart.
-After receiving a government annuity of £24 and a land grant of 100 acre, she selected land near Oyster Cove to be near her mother, sister and brother and the couple moved there shortly before their first child was born.
+After receiving a government annuity of £24 and a land grant of 100 acre, she selected land near Oyster Cove to be near her mother, sister and brother, and the couple moved there shortly before their first child was born.
 The Smiths grew their own food but derived their income from timber.

 Final years

-Following the death of Truganini in 1876, Fanny laid claim to be "the last Tasmanian".
-While there was some dispute as to whether she or Truganini was the last Tasmanian Aboriginal person, in 1889 the government of the Colony of Tasmania granted her 300 acre of land and increased her annuity to £50.
+Following the death of Truganini in 1876, Cochrane Smith laid claim to be "the last Tasmanian".
+There was some dispute as to whether she or Truganini was the last Tasmanian Aboriginal person.
+The matter was settled in 1889 when the government of the Colony of Tasmania granted her 300 acre of land and increased her annuity to £50, recognising her as the last "full-blooded" Tasmanian Aboriginal person.
 She became a Methodist and gave the land needed to build a Methodist church at Nicholls Rivulet, which opened in 1901.

 Cochrane Smith died of pneumonia and pleurisy at Port Cygnet, 10 mi from Oyster Cove, on 24 February 1905.

 In 1898, Henry Ling Roth published a paper in the Journal of the Royal Anthropological Institute examining Smith's claim to be a "full-blood" Aboriginal Tasmanian.
 He did not examine her personally, but compared locks of her hair with samples of earlier Tasmanians, and conducted a photographic comparison of her and Truganini.
 Roth concluded that Smith was actually mixed-race, as she had "Europeanised" facial characteristics, much lighter skin than Truganini, and hair that was "wavy" rather than "woolly".